Information and Hotlines

 The Families at Work Legal Clinic – 212.430.5982

 A Better Balance and Outten & Golden LLP have launched a free monthly legal clinic for family caregivers and pregnant women.
 They provide legal advice and counsel to workers who would otherwise have trouble gaining access to a lawyer for help in understanding their workplace rights and how they interact with their family responsibilities.
 The clinic is geared toward low-income workers.
-Help people with issues on NYC Sick Time Law
+Helps people with issues on NYC Sick Time Law.

 Lesbian, Gay, Bisexual and Transgender Law Association of Greater New York – 212.459.4873 | email@example.com

 Disability Advocates Inc. – 518.432.7861 | 800.993.8982 (toll free)

 Services Outside of NYC